Community Health Leaders

 Nira Hyman

 Nira A. Hyman is a published essayist.
-She's a lifelong writer with a BA in English from Yale University.
-She's committed to spreading AS awareness and advocating for people of color in medicine.
-When not writing or copyediting, she's unwinding her own symptoms and learning to thrive despite the pain.
+She’s a lifelong writer with a BA in English from Yale University.
+She’s committed to spreading AS awareness and advocating for people of color in medicine.
 Read more.

 Katie Phares